From Here, It’s Possible

 #2 Lubbock, Texas2 of 12

-Lubbock, Texas is a thriving city of 220,000 that is the economic and medical center of a 26-county region.
+Founded in 1876, Lubbock, Texas, is now home to more than 229,000 residents and is the center of the South Plains region.
 The city features major retailers, numerous restaurants and internationally recognized wineries along with top-flight golf courses, dozens of city parks and three recreational lakes located within an hour of the city.

 #3 A Great Place to Call Home3 of 12

-#4 Next Great Public Research University4 of 12
+#4 New Great Public Research University4 of 12

 #5 Excellence in Research5 of 12